geovedi/book-notes/2022/the-myth-of-normal.notes.md

 ### Society's Shock Absorbers: Why Women Have It Worse
 - Introduction: Gender and Health Disparities
   - The chapter explores why women experience chronic illness and mental health conditions more frequently than men.
-  - The author suggests that the answers lie in societal dynamics and patriarchal influences.
+  - Maté suggests that the answers lie in societal dynamics and patriarchal influences.
 - Patriarchy's Impact on Women's Health
   - Patriarchy's role in women's chronic illness and mental health conditions is examined.
   - Subdued expression of anger in women leads to emotional distress and negative health outcomes.